dynamsoft-docs/capture-vision-docs/introduction/index.md

 ### Dynamsoft Label Recognizer

-DCV's label recognition feature is powered by the Dynamsoft Label Recognizer (DLR) SDK.
+DCV's label recognition feature is powered by Dynamsoft Label Recognizer (DLR).
 This powerful SDK is specifically designed to recognize meaningful zonal text or symbols within an image, commonly referred to as a 'Label' in this context.
 DLR is ideal for a wide range of scenarios, including recognizing price tags in supermarkets, inventory labels in warehouses, VIN codes on car windshields, driver licenses, ID cards, and much more.
 With its advanced capabilities, DLR is an essential component for any application that requires accurate and reliable label recognition.

 <a href="https://www.dynamsoft.com/label-recognition/docs/introduction/?ver=latest" target="_blank">Read More about Dynamsoft Label Recognizer.</a>